 Coal Tar is an oddity in the anti-dandruff world – it’s actually a mixture of over 10, 000 ingredients – not all of which are known.
 When used on the skin, these ingredients are able to show antifungal [9] and anti-inflammatory [10] properties while potentially normalizing skin cell growth [11].

-DHS’s Fragrance-Free formula is particularly stand out as it washes well, doesn’t smell as bad as most other coal tar shampoos and is the gentlest coal tar shampoo we’ve yet reviewed.
+DHS’s Fragrance-Free formula is particularly notable as it washes well, doesn’t smell as bad as most other coal tar shampoos, and is the gentlest coal tar shampoo we’ve yet reviewed.

 I can’t recommend this shampoo or this company highly enough.